AhmetCanArslan/ShizuWall/README.md

 ## Control via broadcast (adb / automation)

 ShizuWall supports a simple broadcast interface so you can enable/disable the firewall from adb or automation tools.
-(Will be available on next build)

 ```bash
 - Action: com.arslan.shizuwall.ACTION_FIREWALL_CONTROL